LIU-YiFeng-1/ip/docs/README.md

  java -Dfile.encoding=UTF-8 -jar [File Directory]\iP.jar

+ P.S Always remember to change the working directory to the directory where the JAR file is being saved.

 ## Features for _Duke_
 The following features are available for _Duke_:
 1. Keep track of todo, event and deadline types of tasks.